Our History and Dave’s Story

 The Foundation, with its partner Children’s Action Network, received an Adoption Excellence Award for A Home for the Holidays from the U.S. Department of Health and Human Services, Children’s Bureau.

-• A confident older woman with short gray hair, wearing a gray blazer and black top, stands with arms crossed in front of a yellow wall with framed photos at an adoption nonprofit.
+• A confident older woman with short gray hair, wearing a gray blazer and black top, stands with arms crossed in front of a yellow wall with framed black-and-white photos.

 2013